Northern shoveler: Description

-Behavior
+Vagrant northern shovelers in Australia can be very hard to distinguish from the local Australasian shoveler, particularly if in eclipse plumage when the distinctive white breast is absent.

+Behaviour

 Northern shovelers feed by dabbling for plant food, often by swinging its bill from side to side and using the bill to strain food from the water.
-They use their highly specialized bill (from which their name is derived) to forage for aquatic invertebrates.
-Their wide-flat bill is equipped with well-developed lamellae – small, comb-like structures on the edge of the bill that act like sieves, allowing the birds to skim crustaceans and plankton from the water's surface.
-This adaptation, more specialized in shovelers, gives them an advantage over other puddle ducks, with which they do not have to compete for food resources during most of the year.
-Thus, mud-bottomed marshes rich in invertebrate life are their habitat of choice.
+They use their highly specialised bill (from which their name is derived) to forage for aquatic invertebrates.
+Their wide flat bill is equipped with well-developed lamellae – small, comb-like structures on the edge of the bill that act like sieves, allowing the birds to skim crustaceans and plankton from the surface of the water.
+This adaptation, which is more specialised in shovelers, gives them an advantage over other dabbling ducks, with which they do not have to compete for food resources for most of the year.
+As a result, mud-bottomed marshes rich in invertebrates are their habitat of choice.

 The shoveler prefers to nest in grassy areas away from open water.
-Their nest is a shallow depression on the ground, lined with plant material and down.
+Their nest is a shallow depression in the ground, lined with vegetation and down.
 Hens typically lay about nine eggs.
-The drakes are very territorial during breeding season and will defend their territory and partners from competing males.
-Drakes also engage in elaborate courtship behaviors, both on the water and in the air; it is not uncommon for a dozen or more males to pursue a single hen.
-Despite their stout appearance, shovelers are nimble fliers.
+Drakes are very territorial during the breeding season and will defend their territory and mates from competing males.
+Drakes also engage in elaborate courtship displays, both on the water and in the air; it is not uncommon for a dozen or more males to pursue a single hen.
+Despite their stocky appearance, shovelers are nimble fliers.

 This is a fairly quiet species.
 The male has a clunking call, whereas the female has a Mallard-like quack.

 Habitat and range

-This is a bird of open wetlands, such as wet grassland or marshes with some emergent vegetation.
-It breeds in wide areas across Eurasia, western North America and the Great Lakes region of the United States.
+This is a bird of open wetlands, such as wet grasslands or marshes with some emergent vegetation.
+It breeds in large areas of Eurasia, western North America and the Great Lakes region of the United States.